aws/aws-cdk/packages/aws-cdk-lib/README.md

 ### Installation

-Add a single entry in your dependencies list to this package.
+To use this package, you need to declare this package and the `constructs` package as dependencies.

-You also need to add a reference to the `constructs` library, according to the kind of project you are developing:
+According to the kind of project you are developing:
-- For libraries, model the dependency under `devDependencies` **and** `peerDependencies`
+- For projects that are CDK libraries, declare them both under the `devDependencies` **and** `peerDependencies` sections.
-- For apps, model the dependency under `dependencies` only
+- For CDK apps, declare them under the `dependencies` section only.

 ### Use in your code